cillustrisimo/openai_gnome_chatbot/README.md

 ![economy](examples/sneed_fearful.PNG)

-And as a whimsical gnome, Mr. Sneed of course can feel joy:
+And as a whimsical gnome, Mr. Sneed can, of course, feel joy:

 ![CTO](examples/sneed_happy.PNG)